navidRoohi/House_Design_DataBase/README.md

 -	Takes Long Time to Design a House with all Approval.
 Example:

-( 1 million$ house in LA :
-- Tasks about one year to design and get Approve from Building department.
--   Cost about 50,000 $ for design. )
+( 1 million$ house in LA :Tasks about one year to design and get Approve from Building department.
+Cost about 50,000 $ for design. )

 Goal: